 When you invest in a website there is something you should consider, which is, website maintenance.
 Without proper website maintenance then there may be a little-to-no point in having a website in the first place.
 You wouldn’t buy a car and never service it?
 Because you know, ultimately, the car will break and cost a lot more to fix than if you had just maintained it in the first place.
 Well, a website is a bit like that.
 If your website is built on a CMS such as WordPress, then there are numerous factors that go into its development.

-Having a healthy website means having a maintained one, making sure you can spot issues early on and prevent them from developing, website maintenance is preventative and can aid to the success of a website and, therefore, a company.
+Having a healthy website means having a maintained one, making sure you can spot issues early on and prevent them from developing, website maintenance is preventative and can aid in the success of a website and, therefore, a company.
 Website maintenance can be boiled down into 3 stages: weekly, monthly and annually.

 The Importance of Website Maintenance